The Self Empowering Monogamy Pledge

 So my relationship to monogamy is this: I don’t demand it from my partner.

-And I’ve adopted that stance for myself, volitionally, because of its deep ties to my own sanity, my own clarity and solidity.
+And I’ve adopted that stance for myself, volitionally, because of its deep ties to my own sanity, my own clarity and solidity, my own strength and unshakeable self-worth.
 Something I had to find within myself after years of searching for it in others.
 And what was initially my practice of playing against type has made me a much, much better boyfriend.

 And in that regard… I am very similar to my newly monogamous friends after all.